DownArrows/dab/README.md

       consider them "inactive" and scan them less often; must be at least one day
     - `max_age` *duration* (24h): don't get more batches of a user's comments if the oldest comment found is older than that;
       must be at least one day
-    - `max_batches` *int* (5): maximum number of batches of comments to get from Reddit for a single user before moving to the next one
+    - `max_batches` *integer* (5): maximum number of batches of comments to get from Reddit for a single user before moving to the next one
     - `password` *string* (*none*): Reddit password for the bot's account; leave out to disable the Reddit component
 	 - `retry_connection` *dictionary*:
        - `times` *int* (10): maximum number of times to try to connect to Reddit; use -1 for infinite retries